gitlabEdit

 Vendor scripts

-For Windows systems, you'll have to create the vendor batch files as mentioned underneath the vnd directory as needed.
+You'll have to create the vendor batch files as mentioned underneath the vnd directory as needed.
 For example, if you don't want to push anything to the package registry, you can omit the vendor-push.cmd file and the base push script, push.cmd, will not see it.

 When an error occurs, store the error code value, print a helpful error message, then exit with the same error code.
 For example, BassBoom's vendor-push.cmd uses the following statements to stop pushing the rest of the packages upon encountering any error: